Foundation board: Protect Hawaiian heiress’ millions

 - Why are Native American women vanishing?
 And who’s looking for them?
 WATCH

-Wright appointed three prominent Native Hawaiian leaders to serve as board members for the $100 million foundation Kawananakoa created in 2001.
+As trustee, Wright appointed three prominent Native Hawaiian leaders to serve as board members for the $100 million foundation Kawananakoa created in 2001.
+The foundation has a right to participate in the court battle because it is a beneficiary of her trust.

+Kawananakoa “has reached a point in her life where she needs us to stand up and fight for her and her legacy,” said foundation board member Jan Dill.
+Kawananakoa intended that the foundation serve the Hawaiian community in arts, language, culture and education, he said.

+Dill and the other board members accuse Kawananakoa’s wife, Veronica Gail Worth, and her attorneys, of exploiting her.